yona-lang/homepage/docs/syntax.md

 Then the `do_something_with` function will obtain its argument as a function and not a result of `IO::println :hello` function (that would be `:hello` btw).

 ### Pipes and operator precedence
-Since Yatta is an ML-style language and, unlike many C-like languages, it does not use parentheses to denote a function application, it can become unclear which expressions are arguments of which function.
+Since Yona is an ML-style language and, unlike many C-like languages, it does not use parentheses to denote a function application, it can become unclear which expressions are arguments of which function.
 Take for the following example:

 ```haskell
 Seq::take 5 Seq::random 10